Table Of Contents

 Objects of worship: Goddess Thai Duong (miraculous mystical stone).

-Characteristics: Procession of the Goddess to Thai Duong Shrine for making sacrifice gian.
+Characteristics: Procession of the Goddess to the Thai Duong Shrine for making a sacrifice to Gian.

 Thanh Phuoc Festival